Joyte/nginxadminui/README.md

 ## Installation
 * Copy `docker-compose.yml` to a dedicated folder in your server
 * Run `docker compose up -d`
 * Done!
-Navigate to `http://localhost:81` to access the web UI
+Navigate to `https://localhost:81` to access the web UI

+Note: It is ***HTTPS***, not http!
+If you connect over http, you will get an error akin to "The connection was reset" on firefox and "This page isn’t working" on chrome-based browsers.

 ## Documentation